utkarsh-spec/utkarsh-spec/README.md

-- 👋 Hi, I’m @utkarsh-spec
+- 👋 Hi, I’m @utkarsh-spec.
-- 👀 I’m interested in working on new projects
+- 👀 I’m interested in working on new projects.
-- 🌱 I’m currently learning android
+- 🌱 I’m currently learning web dev after giving two years in android.
-- 💞️ I’m looking to collaborate on androids project
+- 💞️ I’m looking to collaborate on androids project.
-- 📫 How to reach me >> drop >> mcbairbro@gmail.com
+- 📫 How to reach me >> drop >> mcbairbro@gmail.com.
 - Linkedin >>  https://www.linkedin.com/in/utkarsh-deo-gautam-83a397212/
 - Instagram >> @utkarshdeogautam